hasanimran96/Compiler_Design_Project/README.md

 # Compiler_Design_Project

 ## The is the term project for our Compiler Design class.

+### Steps to execute the project:

+1. yacc parser.y
+2. lex finalexer.l
+3. gcc y.tab.c -ll -ly
+4. ./a.out test

 ### References: